 words & interviews // Nick DePaula:

-Allen Iverson progressing through his 40s just doesn’t sound right.
+Allen Iverson turning 40 just doesn’t sound right.

 To get the definitive account of Allen Iverson’s journey through the NBA and his landmark deal with Reebok, I spoke with key stakeholders through a series of more than twenty interviews.
 Each person is identified by name and then-affiliation, and shared countless never-before-heard stories and memories of Allen.

 The following is an 11-chapter oral history of the collective rise of Allen Iverson and Reebok Basketball, detailing the two decade-long partnership and ride.